NeuralBlitz/NeuralBlitz/CODE_OF_CONDUCT.md

 ## Reporting

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at [contact@neuralblitz.ai].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at [nuralnexus@icloud.com].
 All complaints will be reviewed and investigated promptly and fairly.

 ---
 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1.